Hou-J/CS7NS1_RestServiceDevelopment/README.md

 Start with: *python worker.py*

-Need start exact number of workers ($numberOfWorkers) as the manager required
+Need start exact number of workers ([numberOfWorkers]) as the manager required

 # Note: